stumpdk/VagrantStump/README.md

 All set up and ready for outside connections (Mysql and Xdebug).
 Which is of cause NOT safe.

 Default database and SSH user: vagrant/vagrant

+MySQL root password: vagrant

 In the provision.sh, the follow options are available:
     DBUSER and DBPASS: Settings for a new user (other than vagrant/vagrant)